 Youth Mental Health First Aid (YMHFA)

 Youth Mental Health First Aid (YMHFA) introduces participants to the unique risk factors and warning signs of mental health problems in adolescents, builds understanding of the importance of early intervention, and teaches individuals how to help an adolescent in crisis or experiencing a mental health challenge such as depression, anxiety disorders, psychosis, and substance use disorders .
 Role-playing and simulations are used to demonstrate how to assess a mental health crisis; select interventions and provide initial help; and connect young people to professional, peer, social, and self-help care.
 Each participant will receive a certification for completing the 8 hour course and will be certified in Mental Health First Aid USA from the National Council for Behavioral Health.
-This course fulfills the requirement for mental health first aid training (Senate Bill 133) for all school district employees in the state of Texas.
+This course fulfills the requirement for mental health first aid training (Senate Bill 133) for all school district employees in the state of Texas. **PLEASE NOTE: This training is for current public school/charter school personnel only.

 Special Education Staff - Teachers, Paraprofessionals, Diagnosticians, LSSPs, Behavior Strategists, Counselors, Administrators